 Even though these symptoms disappear, a medical emergency might occur.
 Availing a medical treatment quickly can prevent a serious stroke from happening and also safeguard the brain from damage.

 A mild stroke, also commonly known as a transient ischemic attack (TIA), occurs when the flow of blood to the brain stops for a short duration.
-This blocked artery causes a slight depression for a few minutes and does not cause permanent injury to the brain.
+This temporary blockage causes a brief interruption of blood flow to part of the brain, leading to short‑lasting neurological symptoms.
 Those affected may feel sudden weakness, numbness, trouble speaking, dizziness, or vision problems.
 Often, the symptoms go away within a few hours.

-Although not a big concern, mild stroke is a serious warning signal.
+Although symptoms may resolve quickly, a mild stroke (TIA) is a serious medical concern and an important warning sign of a future major stroke.
 It means that it carries a high risk of having a major stroke later.
 Hence, you should not ignore it.
 If you or someone else experiences any stroke symptoms, see a doctor right away.
 Taking action quickly can prevent big problems and safeguard your brain.

 The common symptom of a mild stroke is short-lived.
-These symptoms usually last for one hour or less, and any symptom occurring longer might suggest a stroke rather than a transient ischemic attack (TIA).
+These symptoms usually last for one hour or less, and any symptom that persist may suggest a stroke rather than a TIA, but the distinction can only be made after medical evaluation and brain imaging.

 Doctors can evaluate whether the symptoms of a stroke and TIA are similar only after conducting relevant tests.
 Some of the common symptoms of mild stroke include: